 It’s important that any known exacerbating factors are minimised along with any trauma.

 As with most cases of (aesthetic) medicine, one size does not fit all.
 This is also true for the diagnosis, treatment and prognosis of hyper-pigmentation in the genital areas.

 What to do next?

-Whether you are suffering from hyper- or hypopigmentation, melasma or dark gential areas, there are treatment options available.
+Whether you are suffering from hyper- or hypo-pigmentation, melasma or dark genital areas, there are treatment options available.
 Some treatments can even be combined.

 It can be hard to understand the pros and cons of a specific treatment.
 Naturally, there will be many questions and uncertainties.
-It’s also vital that your expectations match what can realistically be expect from the various procedures.
+It’s vital that your expectations match what can realistically be expected from the various procedures.

 We recommend contacting us on 03211554554 to set up a consultation.